 Conservationists have launched a new initiative aimed at safeguarding the world's amphibians from extinction.

 The Amphibian Survival Alliance will bring together existing projects and organisations, improving co-ordination, scientific research and fund-raising.
+About a third of amphibian species are threatened with extinctions.

 A two-day summit held last week in London identified the two main threats as destruction of habitat and the fungal disease chytridiomycosis.